Cloud Account Instance-level Billing Inspection¶

 1. How to configure the inspection frequency for cloud account instance-level billing

-- In your self-hosted DataFlux Func, add
+- In the self-built DataFlux Func, add

 fixed_crontab='0 0 * * *', timeout=900